Trump chooses Bessent to be treasury secretary, Vought as budget chief, Chavez-DeRemer for Labor

 Trump said Bessent would “help me usher in a new Golden Age for the United States," while Vought “knows exactly how to dismantle the Deep State and end Weaponized Government.”

+Bessent and Vought were only two of several personnel decisions that Trump disclosed Friday evening.

-In a separate announcement, Trump said he had chosen Rep. Lori Chavez-DeRemer, an Oregon Republican, as his labor secretary.
+Trump said he chose Rep. Lori Chavez-DeRemer, an Oregon Republican, as his labor secretary, and Scott Turner, a former football player who worked in Trump's first administration, as his housing secretary.

-"I look forward to working with her to create tremendous opportunity for American Workers," Trump said in a statement.
+In addition, Trump rounded out his health team.
+He chose Dr. Janette Nesheiwat, a general practitioner and Fox News contributor, to be surgeon general; Dr. Dave Weldon, a former Republican congressman from Florida, to lead the Centers for Disease Control and Prevention; and Dr. Marty Makary, a Johns Hopkins surgeon, as head of the Food and Drug Administration.
+Trump previously said he would nominate Robert F. Kennedy Jr., a longtime spreader of conspiracy theories about vaccines, as health secretary.

+Alex Wong was named as principal deputy national security adviser, while Sebastian Gorka will serve as senior director for counterterrorism.
+Wong worked on issues involving Asia during Trump’s first term, and Gorka is a conservative commentator who spent less than a year in Trump's White House.

 Bessent, 62, is the founder of hedge fund Key Square Capital Management, after having worked on-and-off for Soros Fund Management since 1991.
 If confirmed by the Senate, he would be the nation’s first openly gay treasury secretary.

-He told Bloomberg in August that he decided to join Trump's campaign in part to attack the mounting U.S. national debt.
-That would include slashing government programs and other spending.
+He told Bloomberg in August that attacking the U.S. national debt should be a priority, which includes slashing government programs and other spending.

 “This election cycle is the last chance for the U.S. to grow our way out of this mountain of debt without becoming a sort of European-style socialist democracy,” he said then.